retro/cljs-react-test/README.md

 ## License

-Copyright © 2016 Sebastian Bensusan
+Copyright © 2016 - 2020 Sebastian Bensusan, Mihael Konjevic

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.